 The College of Engineering and Computer Science’s international study programs give students the opportunity to gain global experience, develop new ways of viewing the world, form lasting friendships abroad, and deepen their connection to other countries, languages and cultures.
 Students with these experiences gain a competitive edge in today’s multinational, multicultural environment.

-To participate, students must be in good academic standing with a cumulatively GPA of 3.0 and in one of Syracuse University’s engineering, computer science and systems & information science programs or in an equivalent program elsewhere.
+To participate, students must be in good academic standing with a cumulative GPA of 3.0 or better, and enrolled in one of Syracuse University’s engineering, computer science, systems and information science, or equivalent programs.
 Participants must also meet any language requirements of the host country.

 Important Application Deadlines